-PROMPT Using the information in these documents and other relevant information introduced in class, construct an argument discussing whether slaves or paid workers built the Great Pyramid at Giza.
+PROMPT Using the information in these documents and other information introduced in class, answer the question of what we know about the meeting Moctezuma between Cortés.

 ASSESSMENT You may wish to consider these elements when evaluating student responses to this culminating task.